vbrazo/machine-learning-archives/fraud_detection/README.md

-# Fraud Dectection Example
+# Fraud Detection Example

-This examples' goals is to:
+Fraud Detection' goals is to:

 - Build a logistic regression model using `Scikit-learn` and `Pandas` to predict fraudulent transactions by training it on [this](https://www.kaggle.com/mlg-ulb/creditcardfraud) kaggle dataset.